 The fair value of sinking funds, classified as fair value through OCI, is determined by the Saskatchewan Ministry of Finance using information provided by investment dealers.
 To the extent possible, valuations reflect secondary pricing for these securities.

-There were no financial instruments measured at fair value using Level 3 inputs in 2019/20 or 2020/21 and no items transferred between levels in 2019/20 or 2020/21.
+There were no financial instruments measured at fair value using Level 3 inputs and no items transferred between levels in either the current year or the prior year.

 Embedded derivatives